-This is a new Instagram bot which automates the user’s activity efficiently.
-It makes use of machine learning algorithms to comprehend who would be most likely to engage with your account.
+This is a new Instagram bot that automates the user’s activity efficiently.
+It makes use of machine learning algorithms to comprehend who would be most likely to engage with the user's account.

 With the level of content shared on the app rapidly growing it becomes more and more paramount for the platform to deliver content that is relevant to its users.
-Hence in 2016, Instagram altered its feed to display first, the posts it believes it’s users would favour and share instead of in reverse- chronological order.
+Hence in 2016, Instagram altered its feed to display first, the posts it believes its users would favor and share instead of in reverse- chronological order.

 With an abundance of content being shared every day across the app, some of it is bound to be spam.

 Instagram makes use of Artificial Intelligence’s text analytics algorithm “DeepText” for dealing with spam messages.
 Its spam filter can detect spam messages in over 9 languages that include English, Arabic, and Chinese.
 Once detected, these messages are automatically removed.
 The algorithm is able to comprehend a message’s context almost as well as humans.